top of page

 Email Marketing & Customer Insight Strategy

-• A/B tested subject lines, send times, visual layouts, and calls-to-action to identify what truly resonated.
+• A/B testing across subject lines, send times, layouts, and CTAs

-• Segmented audiences by industry, role, and engagement level for more precise targeting.
+• Segmentation by industry, role, and engagement level to increase precision and reduce wasted sends

-• Standardized templates and design for faster production and brand consistency.
+• Standardized templates and design systems to speed production and improve brand consistency

-This approach brought consistency, insight, and long-term structure to a previously ad-hoc process — turning email into one of All World’s most reliable performance channels.
+This approach brought structure, relevance, and long-term strategy to a previously ad-hoc process, turning email into one of All World’s most dependable performance channels and a repeatable driver of engagement and demand.

 Screenshot 2025-09-30 at 10.29.16 AM.png